alumina-lang/alumina/MISSING.md

 - Most panics should probably use `ice!` macro to report the source span where the compiler panicked
 - Cross-compilation
   - Should be easy enough, as generated C code has almost no platform dependencies.
 This is more of a concern for the standard library to ensure `cfg` attributes are sprinkled around appropriately.
+    - const eval needs to adjust usizes etc. to the target platform
 - Logging, timings

 ## Exploratory